Gonzasestopal/persuation_bot/README.md

 **Claude 3.5 Opus** is excluded due to slower generation, risking SLA breaches without streaming/caps.

 > Note: OpenAI and Anthropic have different tokenizers; counts vary slightly.
 We use the same budgeting pattern and enforce a ≤3k input guard at send time.

+> Note: For conversations that push the input context beyond 3k tokens, we will need to introduce a running summary or trimming strategy to keep requests within budget.